German carmakers consider black box recorders for self-drive cars

 With 90 percent of accidents caused by human error, engineers at automakers are convinced cars should be given more leeway to intervene and help drivers in a dangerous situation, much in the same way computers help pilots land planes.

-But a crucial issue to resolve, and one being debated by a subgroup of the roundtable, centers on liability.
+But a crucial issue to resolve, and one being debated by a subgroup of the roundtable, centres on liability.

 German law does not distinguish between a car in an accident which was driving semi-autonomously or completely without driver input, even though there is an enormous difference technologically, and from the level of driver involvement.